owi92/opencast/docs/guides/admin/docs/workflowoperationhandlers/microsoft-azure-start-transcription-woh.md

 </operation>
 ```

-Next example shows you how to create a transcription of `presenter/trimmed` media file with the given language code of `de-DE`.
+The next example shows you how to create a transcription of the `presenter/trimmed` media file with the language code `de-DE`.
 The transcription will start if `captions/source` element is missing.

 ```xml
 <!-- This operation will start the transcription job -->